16. Environments and evaluation (*)#

 Important

 Names (symbols) have no meaning by themselves.
-The meaning of a name always depends on the context, which is specified by some environment.
+The meaning of a name always depends on the context, which is specified by an environment.

-Consider a simple expression merely consisting of a name, `x
+Consider a simple expression that merely consists of the name x

 expr_x <- quote(x)

-Let us define two environments that bind the name `x
+Let’s define two environments that bind the name x

 e1 <- as.environment(list(x=1))